apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The maximum number of alternates that are allowed for any given URL.
    Disable by setting to 0.

+.. ts:cv:: CONFIG proxy.config.cache.log.alternate.eviction INT 0

+   When enabled (``1``), |TS| will emit a Status level log entry every time an alternate for an object is evicted due to the number of its alternates exceeding the value of :ts:cv:`proxy.config.cache.limits.http.max_alts`.
+The URI for the evicted alternate is included in the log.
+This logging may be useful to determine whether :ts:cv:`proxy.config.cache.limits.http.max_alts` is tuned correctly for a given environment.
+It also provides visibility into alternate eviction for individual objects, which can be helpful for diagnosing unexpected `Vary:` header behavior from particular origins.

+   For further details concerning the caching of alternates, see :ref:`Caching HTTP Alternates <CachingHttpAlternates>`.

+   By default, alternate eviction logging is disabled (set to ``0``).

 .. ts:cv:: CONFIG proxy.config.cache.target_fragment_size INT 1048576

    Sets the target size of a contiguous fragment of a file in the disk cache.